willow-ahrens/Finch.jl/docs/src/algebra.md

 refresh
 ```

-### (Advanced) On world-age and generated functions
+### (Advanced) On World-Age and Generated Functions
+Julia uses a "world age" to describe the set of defined functions at a point in time.
+Generated functions run in the same world age in which they were defined, so they can't call functions defined after the generated function.
+This means that if Finch used normal generated functions, users can't define their own functions without first redefining all of Finch's generated functions.

-Finch generators run in the current world age, but do not update with subsequent
+Finch uses special generators that run in the current world age, but do not
-compiler function invalidations.
-If two packages modify the behavior of Finch in
+update with subsequent compiler function invalidations.
+If two packages modify
-different ways, and call those Finch functions during precompilation, the
+the behavior of Finch in different ways, and call those Finch functions during
-resulting behavior is undefined.
+precompilation, the resulting behavior is undefined.

 There are several packages that take similar, but different, approaches to
 allow user participation in staged Julia programming (not to mention Base `eval` or `@generated`): [StagedFunctions.jl](https://github.com/NHDaly/StagedFunctions.jl),